jorjao81/rclone/docs/content/docs.md

 This command line flag allows you to override that computed default.

+### --multi-thread-write-buffer-size=SIZE ###

+When downloading with multiple threads, rclone will buffer SIZE bytes in memory before writing to disk.

+This can improve performance if the underlying filesystem does not deal well with a lot of small writes in different positions of the file.

 ### --multi-thread-cutoff=SIZE ###

 When downloading files to the local backend above this size, rclone